phel-lang/phel-lang/doc/content/documentation/getting-started.md

 Do you confirm generation [yes]? yes
 ```

-Next we can require Phel as dependency of our project.
+Next, require Phel as a dependency.

 ```bash
 # Require and install Phel
 composer require phel/phel:dev-master
 ```

-After adding Phel as a dependency we can now write some code.
-First we create new directory `src` and add two files in this directory.
+Then, create a new directory `src` with a file `boot.phel` inside this directory.

 ```bash
 mkdir src
 ```

-The file `boot.phel` contains our actual code of the project.
-It just defines the namespace and prints "Hello, World!".
+The file `boot.phel` contains the actual code of the project.
+It defines the namespace and prints "Hello, World!".

 ```phel
 # in src/boot.phel